corndeladmin/tech-docs/src/js/data-types.md

 ## Try it

-Create three variables, `a`, `b` and `c`.
+Create three variables named `a`, `b` and `c`.
 Assign to them any string, number and boolean (in that order).
 Don't log anything to the console.

 <Exercise>